INGESTRE & TIXALL

 h) INGESTRE VILLAGE ROAD ACCOUNT

 A separate account was set up for Ingestre Village residents at the Nationwide Building Society with the residual money from previous repairs.
-This is reported at the Annual Parish Meeting and was last £2256.
-This is outside the control of the Parish Council and transactions require the signatures of Mrs E.Cleary and Mr Ken Shelley.
-It had been suggested that Trish Wright should be another signatory – two out of three being required.
+This is usually reported at the Annual Parish Council Meeting and was £4261.69 on Sept.3rd 2018.
+This is outside the control of the Parish Council and transactions require the signatures of Mr D.Lees, Mr Ken Shelley and Mrs Trish Wright – two out of three being required.

 i) PARISH COUNCIL INSURANCE:-